ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

 | npm install --save ag-charts-community ag-charts-vue vue-property-decorator
 | ```
 |
 | After a few seconds of waiting, you should be good to go.
 Let's get to the actual coding!
 As a first step, let's add the AG Charts module.
-As this will be a simple example we can delete the `src/| components` directory.
+As this will be a simple example we can delete the `src/components` directory.
 Our example application will live in `src/App.vue`.
 |
 | Let's add the component definition to our template.
 Edit `src/App.vue` and replace the scaffold code:
 |